wit0k/dw/README.md

 Ver.
 0.3.9:
 * Update to url parsing " || . || " or  "||.||" to "."
 * Fix to _url_endswith() which was incorrectly considering domain TLD as an extension

+Ver.
+0.4.0:
+* New plugin_manger class brings dynamic plugins support (with config "[.vd]" files)
+* Not all "[.vd]" files are public, hence they  may contain PII or other sensitive data like serial numbers etc.
+* New params: --av-vendors vendor,vendor  (Default: all) which means by default upload to all loaded vendors
+* Params: --submit, --submit-hash are handled by respective plugins